kursaha/docs/mailkeets/email/security/readme.md

 ---
 order: 99
 icon: verified
-tags: [email, security]
+label: Email Security
 ---

-# Email Security

 !!!
 90%+ of all cyber attacks involve fake email.
 !!!

 The word **Email Security** refers to various processes and strategies for defending email accounts, information, and communications from unwanted access, theft, or compromise.

 ## Types of Email Attacks